send-me-a-ticket/JellyfinFederationPlugin/README.md

 they weigh our messages, crush our words,

-So shall the fight for freedom being -
+So shall the fight for freedom begin -

 join the united federation of jellyfin

 ☭